nathallye/SalesWebMVC/README.md

     <div asp-validation-summary="All" class="text-danger"></div>
     ```

-  - Client-side validation(paste code snippet at end of view):
+  - Client-side validation.
+To work validation even when javascript is disabled, the framework does this work(paste code snippet at end of view):

   ``` RAZOR
   @section Scripts {